stephbuon/democracy-lab/README.md

 # democracy-lab

 The purpose of this repository is to provide code and data to Democracy Lab's research assistants.

-The code includes enter
+We reccomend reading this entire **README.md** file before starting work.